syncfusion-content/install-docs/Common/FAQ/How-to-remove-the-licensing-error-that-pops-up-each-time-the-application-is-run.md

 documentation: ug
 ---

-# How to remove the licensing error that pops up each time the application is run?
+# How to omit the license error alert while the application is running?

 ## Resolving the licensing issues for the Syncfusion versions before 8.2.0.x